coderMayank69/coderMayank69/README.md

-# Mayank | BCA Student | Web Developer (MERN)
+# Mayank Singh | Web Developer (MERN)

 📍 India
 🎓 Bachelor of Computer Applications (BCA)
 💼 Actively preparing for **Software Development Internships**

 ---
 ## 👋 About Me

-I am a **second-year BCA student** focused on building strong fundamentals in **web development, backend systems, and computer science concepts**.

-I work primarily with the **MERN stack**, practice **data structures and OOP**, and build projects that emphasize **clarity, correctness, and scalability**.
-My goal is to become industry-ready through consistent learning and hands-on development.
+- Second-year **BCA student** who actually enjoys building things, not just collecting certificates
+- Spend most of my time turning ideas into working apps with the **MERN stack**
+- Improving **problem-solving with Data Structures & Algorithms**, because clean thinking matters more than fancy syntax
+- Curious about **backend systems** and what really happens after you hit “submit”
+- Exploring **Agentic AI** and deeply interested in how **AI systems reason, act, and scale**
+- Learn best by breaking things, fixing them, and then fixing them properly
+- Looking for **software development internships** where I can contribute early and grow fast

 ---